westinperry/SEA-FED/README.md

 python script_testing.py --DataRoot ../data --Dataset UCSD_P2_256 --ModelFilePath ../models/final_model.pt --ModelName AE
 ```
 The evaluation outputs (plots, results.txt, etc.) are saved to the results/ folder (located one directory above the scripts folder).

+### Evaluation
+The evaluation script will compute the ROC curve, AUC score, and save the corresponding plots and logs under the results/ directory.
+⚠️ Note: The ROC curve will only be saved for the latest model evaluated (others will be overwritten)

 ## Demo